 - Adding one teaspoon of chili powder will give you a mild flavored curry.
 However, you can adapt the chili heat up or down depending on your taste.

 - A great way to 'refresh' reheated or frozen curry is to add fresh herbs.
 So remember to add some fresh cilantro to the curry when you re-heat it.

 - If you're in a real hurry it's fine to use ready chopped onion and ready minced garlic and ginger (either fresh or frozen) to cut down even more on prep time.

 This vegetable and chickpea curry is delicious served with some fluffy naan bread and some steamed jasmine rice or brown basmati rice.
 Or how about trying my Coconut Rice with Lime.

 If you're trying to keep it lighter and lower carb, this curry is honestly delicious served on its own in a bowl like a soup (use a generous helping of the sauce.)
 Or serve alongside cauliflower rice.

 This is also great reheated the next day as a baked potato or sweet potato topping.

-Vegan tikka masala is a great make ahead dish.
+Vegan tikka masala is a great make ahead dish and is perfect for weekly meal prep.
 Prepare it the day before and leave to cool before storing in the fridge.